Alogani/NimGo_multithreadingattempt/README.md

 _Having never coded with CPS, my point of view shall be taken with a grain of salt.
 Please let me know if some informations are wrong.
 But CPS seems like a cool project !_

 CPS in itself is a coding style/paradigm.
 In itself, it is not concurrent, but can be used to implements Stackless coroutines and to enable concurrency.
 To my knowledge, no I/O library with CPS has been implemented yet.

+Stackless and stackful coroutines should not be confused, as they design two very different way to suspend the execution of the code, but often people uses those terms interchangeably

 You can see https://github.com/nim-works/cps for more details, and I think [nimskull](https://github.com/nim-works/nimskull/pull/1249) are working on stackless coroutines with CPS